davidclin/gcp-alibaba-vpn/redundancy.md

 ---
-title: Google Cloud VPN Interop Guide for Alibaba Cloud VPN Gateway
+title: Google Cloud VPN Interop Guide for Alibaba Cloud VPN Gateway with Redundancy
 description: Describes how to build IPsec VPNs between Cloud VPN on Google Cloud Platform (GCP) and  Alibaba Cloud VPN Gateway with redudancy
 author: David Lin
 tags: VPN, interop, alibaba, alibaba cloud vpn gateway, redundancy
-date_published: 2018-08-28
+date_published: 2018-08-31
 ---

 **BEGIN: HOW TO USE THIS TEMPLATE**